Lfrancos/Lfrancos/README.md

 If you want to see my journey you can take a look at my forntend Mentor [Profile](https://www.frontendmentor.io/profile/Lfrancos/solutions).
 Here it will be much easier to see my practice.

 All of the exercises up until "advanced" are going to be done with vanilla JavaScript.
-I really want to understand what I'm doing with JavaScript before I jump into a framework (has been a really hard decition :( )
+I really want to understand what I'm doing with JavaScript before I jump into a framework (has been a really hard decition to pick one :( )

 This is by no means my portfolio this is just the practice proyects that I've been doing so that eventually I can create a portfolio.